WEC-Sim/WEC-Sim/source/viz.rst

 Visualization/Paraview
 ----------------------
 This section describes how to setup, output, and use Paraview files for visualizing a WEC-Sim simulation.
+For more information about using Paraview for visualization, refer to the `visualization webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-4-mooring-and-visualization>`_, and the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_.

-This improves on SimMechanics's explorer by:
+Using Paraview visualization improves on SimMechanics's explorer by:

 * Visualization of the wave field
 * Visualization of the cell-by-cell non-linear hydrodynamic forces (when using non-linear hydro)